 CO2

-Increasing the level of CO2 in the environment can enhance growth, but it is essential to ensure that there is sufficient ventilation.
+Increasing the CO2 level in the environment can enhance growth, but it is essential to ensure adequate ventilation.

 Pest and disease control